At McEwens Beach we measure PM2.5 and PM10, which are finer airborne particles invisible to the naked eye.

 Stronger winds can lead to elevated dust levels.
 Wind speed descriptions use the Beaufort Wind Scale.

-You can also download our daily validated readings for all of 2018.
+You can also download our daily validated readings for 2019.

 Sites are maintained regularly and periods of time where data is unavailable may reflect these maintenance works.